ziyunhx/thrinax/README.md

-# tnidea
+# thrinax
-the common lib of other tnidea projects.
+the common lib of other thrinax projects.